snarkworld/ARCs/arc-0007/README.md

 ### Snapshot Behavior
 At the **snapshot height**:

-- All bonded validators and their delegations are recorded.
+- All bonded validators and their delegations are recorded, **only staked ALEO will count towards the vote**.
 - Delegators automatically inherit their validator’s vote unless they explicitly override.
 - The snapshot defines **final vote weights** used in tallying.